dustinhayes/JS-Unplugged/README.md

 }
 ```

 The `while` loop will continue to run as long as the condition resolves to a `truthy` value.
-Know that 0 is a `falsy` value, we could have also written this loop like this:
+Now that we know 0 is a `falsy` value, we could have also written this loop like this:

 ```javascript
 var i = 10,